marijnadesaus/Arnica-med-reminder/README.md

 ## Contributing

 Feel free to fork and send a pull request if you want to contribute to this project!
-Notice that Calendula is licensed under the terms of the [GNU General Public License (v3)](LICENSE.md), so by submitting content to the Calendula repository, you release your work under the terms of this license.
+Arnica is licensed under the terms of the [GNU General Public License (v3)](LICENSE.md), so by submitting content to the Arnica repository, you release your work under the terms of this license.

-Before starting, take a look at our [contribution guidelines](CONTRIBUTING.md).
+Before starting, take a look at the [contribution guidelines](CONTRIBUTING.md).

 ### I would like to contribute, but I'm not a developer...

 If you're not a developer but you want to help, don't worry!
-You can help [with app translations](CONTRIBUTING.md#help-with-app-translations), by [joining the BETA group](#app-versions), and [much more](CONTRIBUTING.md#i-would-like-to-contribute-but-im-not-a-developer)!
-Everyone is welcome!
+Neither am I!
+Any sort of idea on improvements will also help.
+Some sort of translation option thing will probably be made soon.

 ## License

-Copyright 2020 CITIUS - USC

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by